curl/curl/docs/libcurl/opts/CURLOPT_PINNEDPUBLICKEY.md

 # DESCRIPTION

 Pass a pointer to a null-terminated string as parameter.
-The string can be the file name of your pinned public key.
+The string can be the filename of your pinned public key.
 The file format expected is "PEM" or "DER".
 The string can also be any number of base64 encoded sha256 hashes preceded by "sha256//" and separated by ";"